avatao/blog.avatao.com/_posts/2018-12-11-How-I-could-steal-your-photos-from-Google.md

 * 2018.01.09 - $500 bounty awarded
 * 2018.01.16 - Bug fixed

+In a simulated environment, you can see [how this vulnerability worked](https://platform.avatao.com/challenges/630fa4fc-3138-4805-bd78-ea85e492c2e2) until 10th January '19.

 ## PLEASE LOGIN TO GIVE ME YOUR PHOTOS

 After these two bugs I took a break because I felt I had used all my luck and it needed some time to regenerate.
 In May I decided to give it another try and within 3 hours, I had found an awesome vulnerability.
 I thought it was too good to be true, so I checked it three or four times before reporting it.